 This 10-mile out-and-back trail offers beautiful vistas and scenery changes.
 Rated as difficult, this quintessential Great Smoky Mountains National Park hike might be challenging, but at the end, you’re rewarded with panoramic views.
 LeConte Lodge is the highest elevation inn to provide lodging for visitors in the eastern United States.
 Accessible only by hike, it was established in 1925 as a tent and has now evolved into a series of quaint cabins that can accommodate about 50 guests a night.
 Because the lodge is only accessible on foot, a llama train delivers supplies to the lodge three times a week.

 Considered a trail of moderate difficulty, this 4.2-mile round-trip trail leads past a hidden natural arch, guiding you along the bluff to a secluded view overlooking the Obed river gorge.
 The breathtaking panoramic views are must-snap photo opportunities, and the varying terrain provides beauty at every turn.
 Thinking about bringing your canine companion?
 Just be sure to keep them on a leash.
 Lilly Bluff also offers a climbing wall for intermediate to expert climbers in the heart of Obed Wild and Scenic River.
 You can also enjoy kayaking, camping, canoeing, and swimming .
 While it’s gorgeous during the day, the Obed has also been designated by the International Dark-Sky Association as an International Dark Sky Park, meaning its starry skies are hard to beat on a clear night.

-Tennessee has outdoor beauty that’s best enjoyed on two feet.
+Tennessee has so many outdoor activities.
 Thinking about taking a road trip?
 The state also has 16 self-guided motor routes known as the Tennessee Trails and Byways.
 Each trail features hikes like these, attractions, restaurants and other places worth a stop as you’re driving across the state.